AlbertoRoper/GW_turbulence/horndeski/README.md

 # GW_turbulence/horndeski

-The run directories correspond to the runs in Table I of the paper Y.He, A. Roper Pol, A. Brandenburg *Modified propagation of gravitational waves from the early radiation era,* submitted to JCAP (2022).
+The run directories correspond to the runs in Table I of the paper Y.He, A. Roper Pol, A. Brandenburg, *Modified propagation of gravitational waves from the early radiation era,* submitted to JCAP (2022).

 The reference for the data sets is: *Datasets of “Modified propagation of gravitational